 Dr Carole Torsney

-Our main research focus is investigation of the altered sensory processing or ‘plasticity’ that occurs in chronic pain conditions with the aim of identifying novel therapies.
+Our main research focus is investigation of altered tactile and pain processing (somatosensory plasticity) that occurs in chronic pain conditions and neurodevelopmental disorders.

 Dr Carole Torsney